henryw374/tempo/README.md

   strings ([Temporal may have this in the future](https://github.com/js-temporal/proposal-temporal-v2/issues/2))
 * 2 types to represent temporal-amounts: `Duration` and `Period`
 * OffsetDateTime, OffsetTime, Month, Year and DayOfWeek entities
-    * Tempo adds a cljs version of DayOfWeek, so there is e.g. `t/weekday-saturday`
+    * Chronos adds a cljs version of DayOfWeek, so there is e.g. `t/weekday-saturday`
-    * OffsetDateTime & OffsetTime are not in Tempo
+    * OffsetDateTime & OffsetTime are not in Chronos
-    * Month and Year are just represented by integers in Tempo
+    * Month and Year are just represented by integers in Chronos

 *features of only temporal*

 * Duration type matching ISO spec
-* user-controllable rounding and conflict resolution - Tempo doesn't expose this and chooses same behaviour as java.time
+* user-controllable rounding and conflict resolution - Chronos doesn't expose this and chooses same behaviour as java.time
 * first-class support for non-ISO calendars

 ## Rationale